D4rK7355608/csgoconfig/README.md

 Changelog:
 Version 1.0:
--Initial release.
+- Initial release.

 Version 1.1:
--New game versions compatibility;
+- New game versions compatibility;
--Other small fixes.
+- Other small fixes.

 Version 1.2:
--Little fixes.
+- Little fixes.

 Version 1.3:
--New game versions compatibility;
+- New game versions compatibility;
--Other commands removed (removed form exec and game);
+- Other commands removed (removed form exec and game);
--Bug fixing;
+- Bug fixing;
--Other tweaks and optimizations;
+- Other tweaks and optimizations;
--All scripts and software updated.
+- All scripts and software updated.

 Version 1.4:
--Bug fixing and optimizations;
+- Bug fixing and optimizations;
--Other clear commands.
+- Other clear commands.

 Version 1.5:
--New bind (for enemys);
+- New bind (for enemys);
--New crosshair color (Google Blue);
+- New crosshair color (Google Blue);
--More explications inside the code;
+- More explications inside the code;
--Crash fix (maybe);
+- Crash fix (maybe);
--Optimizations.
+- Optimizations.

 Version 1.5.1:
--General fixes.
+- General fixes.

 Version 1.5.2:
--General fixes;
+- General fixes;
--Removed unused & useless commands;
+- Removed unused & useless commands;
--Some improvements here & there.
+- Some improvements here & there.

 Version 1.5.3:
--Some improvements here & there.
+- Some improvements here & there.

 ![license](https://imgur.com/QQlcEVT.png)